 Research Center of Excellence in Pediatric Nephrology

-Researchers in this program works closely with the Renal Clinic at Children's Hospital of Wisconsin.
-It is the only clinic solely devoted to the multidisciplinary diagnosis and treatment of children with polycystic kidney disease.
-It is a unique resource being utilized by children from all over the world for comprehensive diagnostics, therapeutic care plans and consideration for preimplantation genetic diagnosis.
+Our researchers work closely with the nationally ranked Renal Clinic at Children’s Hospital of Wisconsin, a clinic solely devoted to the multidisciplinary diagnosis and treatment of children with polycystic kidney disease.
+It is a unique resource used by children from all over the world for comprehensive diagnostics, therapeutic care plans and consideration for preimplantation genetic diagnosis.

-The grant will focus on three major areas: polycystic kidney disease, which is a genetic disorder characterized by the growth of numerous fluid-filled cysts in the kidneys; hypertension and diabetes-induced disease; and damage that occurs when the kidney lacks oxygen.
+- Polycystic kidney disease, which is a genetic disorder characterized by the growth of numerous fluid-filled cysts in the kidneys

 Researchers at the center are working to delineate the genetic and cellular mechanisms of childhood kidney disease and its progression and develop unique therapies that will limit or even cure genetic or acquired kidney disorders.
-Basic research at the laboratory bench at the molecular and cellular level can unveil discoveries that can lead to clinical improvement at the patient's bedside.
-This work is expected to translate ultimately to new diagnostic tests and new clinical trials for specific therapies in children with genetic and acquired kidney diseases which lead to progressive loss of kidney function.
+Basic research at the laboratory bench at the molecular and cellular level can unveil discoveries that can lead to clinical improvement at the patient’s bedside.
+This work is expected to translate ultimately to new diagnostic tests and new clinical trials for specific therapies in children with genetic and acquired kidney diseases.